Viral (2016 film): Plot

 Stacey confesses to Emma that the reason why their parents are having problems is because she caught their father with a student and told their mother.
 She reveals that nobody wanted to tell Emma, afraid she couldn't handle it.
 Evan suddenly pounds on the door, begging for the girls to let him in.
 Just after he enters, Bill, Evan's infected and violent father, breaks in.
 Evan points out that Bill has bad vision, and they use this as an advantage.
 Stacey shoots Bill, saving Emma, but suddenly experiences her own seizure.

 Emma and Evan lock Stacey in the bathroom to hide her from the military.
 Emma, recalling lessons from her father's science classes, devises a plan to remove Stacey's parasite from her neck.
 CJ arrives at the house, and Stacey pulls him into the bathroom and begins to devour his arm.
-Emma and Evan find CJ dead with his arm ripped off and Stacey saying, "He made me do it".
+Emma and Evan find CJ dead with his arm ripped off and Stacey saying, "It made me do it" while she apologizes tearfully over this.
 Using drugs, Emma knocks Stacey unconscious and begins to extract the parasite, but Stacey awakes and horrifies them by pulling out the parasite herself.

 The next day, local radio announces that the government has ordered an immediate evacuation of the citizens located outside the quarantine zone.
 Evan and Emma discover that Stacey has left the house with all the food.
 They pursue her into a house and discover a large group of infected people.
 They find Stacey, who tells them that she can hear what the infected are saying as the parasite begins to gain full control of her.
 Emma, having no other choice, shoots her sister.
 She and Evan escape through the window, barely saving themselves as the military bomb the entire area.